osilander/203.311/Week2/Week2.md

 ```
 >**Exercise I:**
 >
-> What is the sed command to substitute 'the' with 'non' in a case-insensitive manner.
+> What is the sed command to substitute 'the' with 'quote' in a case-insensitive manner.
 Write the code in the box below:
 > <table><tr><td>
 > ____________________
 > </td></tr></table>